(Listed in Alphabetical Order)

 PRE-REQUISITES: Foundation 1

-- This class is for puppies 4 months and younger.
+- This class is for puppies 8 weeks to 4 months old (Foundation 1 is for or puppies older than 4 months).
 Each week we will provide opportunities for

 them to explore, socialize, and begin very basic training in a positive fun